jeyu54217/Notes/README.md

   ```
   AREA=[  ]
   MONTH=[   ]
-  List the best Destination to travel to during [MONTH] in [AREA] above with brief reasons,
+  List 20 best Destination to travel to during [MONTH] in [AREA] above with brief reasons,
   only respond to the list.
   ```